All Episodes

 After all, that's where the Democrats derive their power.

-Scott Walker, Ronaldus Magnus, and a number of conservatives, the 80s demonstrate the falsity of the Democrat book.
+Scott Walker, Ronaldus Magnus, any number of conservatives, the 80s demonstrate the falsity of the Democrat book.

 And so Scott Walker has to be taken out.

-Now I want to start this by once again sharing these are the opening lead of the New York Times story.
+I want to start this by once again sharing with you the opening lead of the New York Times story.

 I'm going to go straight from this to the truth.